DarrenSeubert/NPuzzle/README.md

-# NTilePuzzle
+# NPuzzle
-Program that solves a N Tile Puzzle using the A* algorithm and tree pruning.
+Program that solves a N Puzzle using the A* algorithm and tree pruning.

 **Future Extensions:**
 Implement Walking Distance Heuristic